GregRos/Imms/Readme.md

 **Imms** provides the following map collections:

 1. **ImmMap**, which is equality-based and uses hashing, similarly to `Dictionary<,>` (except that it is immutable).
-2. **ImmOrderedMap**, which is ordered by the key.
+2. **ImmSortedMap**, which is ordered by the key.
 Provides additional operations, such as retrieval by sort order index.

 Both maps support set-theoretic operations extended to maps.
 These operations `IEnumerable<T>`, but are actually significantly faster when the input collection is of the same type and uses the same key semantics.
 The maps support the following: